Christ Without Cliques: Excommunicated, Not Disconnected

 I saw hierarchy override humanity.

-The Bible, the Stars & What Got Me Kicked Out
+What Got Me Kicked Out

+These days, I rarely teach the Bible.
 But make no mistake — I still love studying it.

 the Bible is rich in astrological, mystical, and symbolic wisdom.

-In fact, it affirmed what got me excommunicated in the first place:
+Nevertheless, finding this connection only affirmed what got me excommunicated in the first place:

 That God is not a box, a building, or a boys-only club.
 That love is not earned by conformity — it’s remembered by resonance.

-What I Believe Now
+What I Believe

-Truth is, these days, I don’t seek to believe — I seek to understand.
+Truth is these days, I don’t seek to believe — I seek to understand.

 And if I believe in anything, it’s this: